chaturay/serverless-artillery/README.md

 # Monitoring mode
 Detect outages quickly.
 Use serverless-artillery to generate synthetic customer activity to continously validate the expected system behavior and optionally alert you immediately if your users will be impacted.

 Performance testing framework forms the basis of monitoring mode of serverless-artillery.
-Hence please go through [performance mode]() **ASHMITODO** section before proceeding.
+Hence please go through [performance mode](#performance-mode-performanceload-testing) section before proceeding.

 ## Tutorial 6: Monitoring mode without serverless-artillery alert
 If you don't need serverless-artillery to send an alert when monitoring detects a problem then follow the tutorial here.
 You can [forward the test result to your data store](#providing-a-data-store-to-view-the-results-of-your-performance-test) and use alerting service there to noify you.